News:

 chrisbutnut

-Quote from: TJ Hopland on Yesterday at 10:21:10 AMThe harnesses for sale are usually the radio end that you would buy and wire to a universal radio that would then allow you to plug into the stock car harness.
+Quote from: TJ Hopland on October 15, 2024, 10:21:10 AMThe harnesses for sale are usually the radio end that you would buy and wire to a universal radio that would then allow you to plug into the stock car harness.
 These were not always available and even if they were when yours was done they didn't have to use one so who knows what you will find when you get in there.
 Another reason those ones for sale don't always work or get used is many of the factory systems used a common ground for the speaker wires, most aftermarket systems require a dedicated pair plus when you get to a certain age you may have only had one speaker in many cars so there just wasn't much you could use in the original harness.

 Looking at that radio it looks like the actual contact pins are what seems to be known as Packard 56.
 What is/was unique is the plastic body the snap into.
 The Packard 56 shares the same actual blade size with the really common 0.25" (1/4") quick connect terminal so if the original connector is missing from the car you should be able to get quick connect terminals and crimp them onto the car wires and slide them on individually onto the terminals in the radio.